GIS-EPFL/Robots/README.md

 - [ ] move rail while keeping the end effector at the same position
 - [ ] ios of robot

+## To-do for the next time

+- [ ] send multiple positions around the same points and check if it arrives in the same point, if it is the case the we need to use translation value

 ## To-do

 - [ ] planning examples